 Uptime is very important for business continuity.
 While cloud software runs non-stop but there can be glitches and that should be part of the Service Level Agreement (SLA).
-Unlike other SaaS products, cloud telephony service has more moving components – telecom / VoIP provider, network both at server end and end user, softphone/hardphone which can create disruption or downtime.
+Unlike other SaaS products, cloud telephony service has more moving components – telecom / VoIP provider, network both at the server end and end-user, softphone/hardphone which can create disruption or downtime.
 So, it is very important to clarify with your cloud telephony service provider on these aspects and the limitations.

 C-Zentrix offers 99.99% uptime on their cloud contact center solution.
 You can read more about it here.